fujimotos/polyleven/README.md

 1
 ```

-This function takes an (optional) third parameter, with which you can
+You can pass a third argument, which denotes the maximum distance to
-specify the upper bound of distance to compute.
-This can reduce the
+compute.
+This can make computations a lot faster.
-computational time significantly (see Benchmark below).

 ```python
 >>> dist = levenshtein('abcde', 'abc', 2)